rpm-lab/CSCI5980-F24-DeepRob/syllabus.md

 Robots need to see and understand their world to be able to interact with objects and perform useful tasks autonomously.
 Perception is the essential first step in the process for endowing robots to perform autonomously.
 Autonomous robots need to make sense of their sensory observations to represent the world around them – and enable their reasoning and action to a goal.
 Visual perception with cameras as sensors has matured due to the recent advancements in neural networks – which is especially true for performing visual recognition tasks such as object classification, detection, pose estimation, grasp pose detection, etc.

 This course aims to cover the necessary background of neural-network-based deep learning for robot perception – building on advancements in computer vision and enabling – for enabling robots to dexterously manipulate physical objects.
 During the first part of this course, students will learn to implement, train and debug their own neural networks.
-During the second part of this course, students will explore recent emerging topics in deep learning for robot perception and manipulation.
+During the second part of this course, students will explore recent emerging topics in deep learning for robot manipulation.
 This exploration will include analysis of research publications in the area, building up to reproducing one of these publications for implementation as a final course project.

 This course builds on and is indebted to these existing courses (as a “star” and a "fork" in the open source sense):
+- [University of Michigan - ROB 498-011 & 599-011: Deep Learning for Robot Perception](https://deeprob.org/w24/){:target="_blank"} instructed by [Xiaoxiao Du](https://xiaoxiaodu.net/){:target="_blank"}, [Anthony Opipari](https://topipari.com){:target="_blank"}, and [Chad Jenkins](https://ocj.name/){:target="_blank"}
+- [University of Minnesota - CSCI5980: Deep Learning for Robot Perception and Manipulation](https://rpm-lab.github.io/CSCI5980-Spr23-DeepRob){:target="_blank"} instructed by [Karthik Desingh](https://karthikdesingh.com/){:target="_blank"}, in collaboration with [Anthony Opipari](https://topipari.com){:target="_blank"} and [Chad Jenkins](https://ocj.name/){:target="_blank"} from the University of Michigan.
 - [University of Michigan - EECS 498-007 / 598-005: Deep Learning for Computer Vision](https://web.eecs.umich.edu/~justincj/teaching/eecs498/WI2022/schedule.html){:target="_blank"} instructed by [Justin Johnson](https://web.eecs.umich.edu/~justincj/){:target="_blank"}
 - [Stanford - CS231n: Deep Learning for Computer Vision](http://cs231n.stanford.edu/index.html){:target="_blank"} instructed by [Fei-Fei Li](https://profiles.stanford.edu/fei-fei-li){:target="_blank"} and [Andrej Karpathy](https://karpathy.ai/){:target="_blank"}

 ## Topics and Course Structure

-The first half of the course will cover deep learning fundamentals in computer vision catered to robot perception problems.
+The first half of the course will cover deep learning fundamentals leaning toward computer vision tasks catered to robot perception problems.

-- Image classification
-- Linear classifiers
+- Image classification, Linear classifiers
 - Regularization and optimization
-- Neural networks
-- Backpropagation
+- Fully-connected neural networks, Backpropagation
-- Convolutional neural networks
+- Convolutional neural networks, Network architectures
-- CNN architectures
 - Training neural networks
-- Deep learning software (PyTorch)
 - Object detection
 - Semantic segmentation
+- Imitation learning

 The second half of the course will switch to seminar style covering following advanced topics in robot perception and manipulation via discussing publications.

 - RGBD perception and network architectures
-  - RGBD sensor data processing
-  - RGBD datasets and applications
-  - Object segmentation using RGBD data
+- Transformer architecture(s)
-- Object perception
+- Object perception for robot manipulation
   - Rigid object perception
   - Instance-level object pose estimation
   - Category-level object pose Estimation
   - Dense object descriptors
-- 3D perception
-  - Neural network architectures for 3D data (PointNet and PointNet++)
-  - Implicit surfaces and geometry
-  - Neural radiance fields (NeRF)
-  - Object descriptor fields for grasping and manipulation
-- Temporal networks and object tracking
-- Transformer architecture(s)
+  - Grasp pose estimation
 - Visual pre-training for robot manipulation
-- Visual odometry and localization
-- Tactile perception for robot grasping and manipulation
+- Diffusion models for policy learning
 - Visual-Language models
-- Policy learning for robot manipulation
+- Multimodal learning for robot manipulation

 ## Prerequisites